 Once the cookie dough is made and scooped on the cookie sheets it’s very important to let them chill for at least 30 minutes before dipping in sprinkles, if using.
-This way, the cookie dough hardens a little allowing you to be able to shape them into a ball, dip in sprinkles and place back on the cookie sheets without breaking into pieces and flattening out.
+This way, the cookie dough hardens a little allowing you to be able to shape them into a ball, dip in sprinkles and place back on the cookie sheets without breaking into pieces.
 If you’re not using sprinkles, than you can bake the cookies as soon as you scoop the cookie dough.

 Soft cream cheese cookies with just a touch of chocolate.
 Cover in Valentine's day sprinkles for a sweet treat to give to your loved one(s).

 - 1/2 cup butter, room temperature

 - 1/3 cup cream cheese, room temperature (about 2.6 oz)

 - In a mixing bowl add the butter, cream cheese, chocolate spread and brown sugar.
 With the paddle attachment on, beat on low speed until creamy and well blended.

 - Sift together the flour, baking powder and salt.
 Add them to the creamed mixture.

 - With a small ice-cream scoop, drop cookie dough on two cookie sheets lined with parchment paper.